Store Performance

 For multi-location retailers, store performance management gains an additional dimension: comparison.
 When all locations run on the same measurement framework, it becomes possible to identify which stores are converting their visitor potential efficiently — and which are not.

-Storalytic's multi-location dashboard enables retail directors to compare ATTRACT, SERVE, and FLOW scores across the estate, identify outlier locations, and investigate whether the cause is layout, staffing, product mix, or something else.
+Storalytic's multi-location dashboard enables retail directors to compare ATTRACT, SERVE, and DEPLOY scores across the estate, identify outlier locations, and investigate whether the cause is layout, staffing, product mix, or something else.
 Performance gaps that would previously have been attributed to "location" or "catchment" become diagnosable — and fixable.

 Store Performance vs. Store Intelligence: What Is the Difference?